-When your skin is exposed to sun rays it produces melanin automatically.
+When you expose your skin to sun rays it produces melanin automatically.
 The more you are exposed to it, the more your skin will produce melanin.
-It is this pigment that gives you this lovely sun tan and it protects you from sunburn (the production of melanin is much faster in dark skin that in fair skin).
+It is this pigment that gives you this lovely suntan and it protects you from sunburn (the production of melanin is much faster in dark skin than in fair skin).

 You get sunburnt because you haven’t given your skin enough time to produce melanin.
 The wisest solution is to allow your skin to be receptive by exposing it little by little to a dose of sunshine.
 That way, your skin will generate enough melanin and will be protected from the sun gradually.

 UVA are responsible for tanning but they encourage ageing of the skin and the apparition of wrinkles.
 They are the cause of elastin and collagen degradation.
-The exposure to UVB drives tanning but also delayed burns (sunburn).
+Exposure to UVB drives tanning but also delayed burns (sunburn).
 They encourage skin ageing and skin cancers.

 Protecting the skin when exposed to the sun using mineral filters that protect against UV A and B. This is a must for those who live under the sun most of the year!

 The 4 stages of sunburn on the skin

 UV B rays trigger an inflammatory reaction that explains the redness and feeling of heat after being exposed too long to sun rays.

 - An inflammation appears within 12 to 24 h after being exposed to sun rays